What Is It like to Move to and Build a New Life in Hamburg?

 “You can usually find me in one of two areas: Eimsbüttel or Sternschanze.
 I try to avoid the touristy Reeperbahn unless I have visitors, as there are too many drunk tourists around there.

-What is the expat community like in Hamburg?
+What is the Expat / International Community Like in Hamburg?

 “Like in most countries I’ve lived in there is a real distance between the local community and the expat community.